likr/emlapack/README.md

 $ make all
 ```

-Now from the main directory, proceed with gulp build:
+Now from the main emlapack directory, proceed with gulp build:

 ```bash
 $ gulp build